 The Disorder You May Not Even Know Your Dog Has

 Those who know me have heard me say many times, (affectionately, of course) that our dog, Chico has always had “issues”.
-Last year we moved into a new house.
+In October of 2014, we moved into a new house.
 The house we lived in before the move was the same house that became Chico’s forever home when he was just 9 or 10 weeks old.
 It was the only home he had ever known.

-Most dogs are creatures of habit and need a routine.
-Chico, I think is more that way then most dogs.
+Most dogs are creatures of habit and need a routine, but if a change happens, they usually adjust pretty quickly.
+Chico, however, has always had trouble adjusting to a new routine.
 We knew it would take time for both our dogs (we only had two then) to adjust to the new situation.
 Pebbles took hardly any time at all to adjust, she is just a happy little camper wherever she is as long as she is with her “peeps”.
 Chico though has had a harder time adjusting and his obsessive behaviors have seemed to gradually get worse.
-He will be 14 in March of 2017 and we are not sure if it is because of the move or his age or both.
+As of March 14, 2017, he turned 14 and we are not sure if it is because of the move or his age or both.
 Most likely, I think it is a combination of both.

 What are compulsive disorders?

 One source described them as behaviors that are exaggerations of normal animal behaviors.
 They are exhibited for longer periods of time and are repeated out of context, and in situations in which they would be considered abnormal.
 Licking, chewing, spinning, tail-chasing and running after shadows or beams of light to name just a few most commonly seen in dogs.
 Cats are known to suck on wool, groom excessively or chase their tails.
 When these behaviors are repeated to the point of exhaustion or for long periods of time they can become harmful and are stressful for the animal as well as the people who live with them.